FAIRDataPipeline/DataPipeline.jl/docs/src/snip.md

 data = DataRegistryUtils.fetch_data_per_yaml(TEST_FILE, DATA_OUT)
 ```

-The results referenced by the `data` variable are a `Dict` of data products, indexed by data product name, component name, and so on.
+The results referenced by the `data` variable is a SQLite file databased, containing records of downloaded data products, components, and so on.
 They can be accessed thusly:

 ### Example: reading key-value pairs, e.g. point estimates